MarcoSteinke/Cost-Of-Stability-Reductions/README.md

 3️⃣ Start `jupyter` or any code editor/IDE which is capable of rendering `.ipynb` files.

-4️⃣ Always run `ALL` code blocks inside of the jupyter notebook, since later code blocks override previous ones for educational purposes.
+4️⃣ Always run `ALL` code blocks inside of the jupyter notebook after startup, since later code blocks override previous ones for educational purposes.

 ## Mentions: